-There are many reasons to hire someone with a criminal record, and considering this step is important to create a more inclusive and equitable workplace.
-While many employers are open to the idea of hiring an individual with a criminal record, doing so requires looking at the organization’s hiring system and policies to create opportunities for candidates with a record to be considered.
+There are many reasons to hire someone with a criminal record, and considering this step is important for diversity, equity, and inclusion in the workplace.
+While many employers are open to the idea of hiring ex-offenders doing so requires looking at the organization’s hiring system and policies to create opportunities for candidates with a record to be considered.
 Having rules, such as not hiring candidates with certain types of offenses or offenses within a certain period of time, prevent great candidates from being able to explain their unique situations and can lead to frustration and rejection for those applying.

 Central Iowa Works’ CIRCA program case managers work with individuals returning from prison in navigating the process of finding housing, a job, and accessing services.
 While individuals with a record have served their time, the consequences of their actions carry on as they try to reestablish themselves in the community, and sometimes these barriers are so significant that someone will reoffend out of desperation.
 Having a good job is key to a person’s ability to achieve stability and contribute to our society.